Try a more effective response to caregiver criticism

 - Your sister says: Why did you give Mom a cheeseburger and chocolate milkshake for lunch?
 That’s so unhealthy!
 Are you trying to give her a heart attack?

 - You could say: I see why you’re concerned.
-The truth is, Mom’s appetite has been really bad lately.
-Her doctor says that anything, even unhealthy foods, are better than not getting enough nutrition.
-What other kinds of foods would you suggest?
+But Mom’s appetite has been really bad lately.
+She’s hardly eating at all.
+Her doctor says that anything, even less healthy foods, are better than not getting enough nutrients.
+What other favorites could we offer her?

 2. Repeat the criticism back to show how it made you feel